On Genealogy and Cavalry

 Cavalryman William R. Moore (aka Dad), ca. 1939

 But wait, there’s more.
 On our mother’s side of the family we also had a couple of cavalrymen, as sister Betsy’s diligent research on Ancestry.com has brought to light.
-One was Jacob Goerth, our Grandmother Yost’s maternal grandfather, who rode with the 5th cavalry out west, and at one time served as a scout with William “Buffalo Bill” Cody.
-One of his sons (our great great uncle) was Frank Goerth, who served in the Philippines and also spent time stationed in Panama.
+One was Jacob Goerth, our Grandmother Yost’s maternal grandfather, who was a veteran of Grant's Vicksburg campaign and who later rode with the 5th cavalry out west, at one time serving as a scout with William “Buffalo Bill” Cody.
+One of his sons (our great great uncle) was Frank Goerth, who was stationed in the Philippines and also spent time in Panama.
 Betsy has done wonders digging up all this information, though from an anthropologist’s perspective, it’s a little embarrassing to see all these family connections to wars of imperialistic conquest.

 Frank Goerth in the Philippines ca. 1900

 Jacob Goerth who rode with the 5th Cavalry out west and with Buffalo Bill

 My favorite cavalry ancestor was Patrick Flynn, who fought with the Army of the Potomac during the Civil War.
 According to stories handed down to us through our beloved Grandmother Yost, her grandfather, Patrick Flynn, brought glory to the family as a veteran of the Battle of Gettysburg - the turning-point of the Civil War.
 Since my adolescence, I have had a longstanding fascination with that war and so, some years ago, when I had a chance to visit the Gettysburg battlefield I wrote the following account of Great Great Grandfather Flynn’s heroic actions.